trinhhungfischer/chess-ai/README.md

 # Usage
 ## Analysis
 First you should create a python virtual enviroment and activate it.
+If this package is not installed, please download Python and [this package](https://pypi.org/project/virtualenv/)
 ```
 virtualenv .venv
 source .venv/bin/activate